SchuylerGood/minesweeper-project/README.md

 - Dylan Walker
 - Akshay Desale
 ---
-The goal of this project is to use logic to
+The goal of this project is to use logic to create a minesweeper solver.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/1/1b/Kmines_Expert_Game_with_Numbers_1-8.png)